Technical Note 2371

 Before the concurrent administration feature was added to Reflection for the Web, only one administrator could work in the Administrative WebStation at a time.
 The first administrator would get a lock on the Administrative WebStation, and no other administrator could make changes in any part of the Administrative WebStation while the first administrator held the lock.

-The concurrent administration feature, introduced in version 9.5, allows multiple administrators to access the Administrative WebStation, as long as they are not configuring the same settings at the same time.
+The concurrent administration feature allows multiple administrators to access the Administrative WebStation, as long as they are not configuring the same settings at the same time.
 The various parts of the Administrative WebStation are divided into units of administration.
 For example, in the Settings tool, each tab is a separate unit.
 One administrator can be in one tab, and another administrator can be in another tab, but two administrators cannot be in the same tab at the same time.

 In general, each tab is a separate unit.
 The access control wizard is a single unit.
 In the Session Manager, each individual session is a separate unit.
 (In other words, two administrators can be in the Session Manager at the same time and can edit different sessions at the same time, but they cannot edit the same session concurrently.)
 Multiple administrators can use the Access Mapper at the same time, but only one administrator at a time can map sessions to a particular LDAP user or LDAP group.